What is a WDI?

 Wood Destroying Insect Reports are primarily intended for buyers of real estate.
 Their purpose is to help inform buyers of the condition of the structures.

 FHA/VA loans will require a WDIR (Wood Destroying Insect Report) for the main home and all detached buildings.
-Buyers of properties will always need to secure WDIR’s for the property that they are purchasing when they are using a FHA/VA loan to finance the property.
+Buyers of properties will always need to secure WDIRs for the property they purchase when using an FHA/VA loan to finance it.

 Wood framed Structures